jasonmeurer/PaloAltoNetworks/azure/existing-environment/add-multiple-firewalls/README.md

 ### Template Deployments
 1. Palo Alto Networks VM-300 Series Firewall(s)
+      - Select between 1-5 firewall(s) to deploy.
-      - Select the number of firewall(s) to deploy (1-5).
+      - Select to deploy firewall(s) with public IP on the management interface.
 2. Storage Account
       - Select to deploy Managed Storage, New Unmanaged Storage Account, or Existing Unmanaged storage account.
 			- Select storage type for the Firewall(s) OS disk.
 3. Availability Set
       - Firewalls will be placed in an availability set.
-			- Select whether to deploy into new availability set or deploy into an existing availability set.
+			- Select to use new or existing availability set.
 4. Internal Load Balancer
       - Select to deploy a new internal load balancer, use an existing internal load balancer, or do not use an internal load balancer.
 			- If deploying a new internal load balancer, the load balancer will use Azure's Standard LB with HA Ports.